Students who are not meeting SAP may appeal their eligibility to receive aid by completing the appeal process below.

 - August 1 - Deadline to submit a SAP appeal to receive aid for each fall semester

-- December 31 - Deadline to submit a SAP appeal to receive aid for each spring semester
+- January 27 - Deadline to submit a SAP appeal to receive aid for Spring 2021.

 Maximum Number of Appeals: Students are limited to a maximum of three approved appeals during their program of study.
 (Example: You can apply for an appeal as many times as you want, but once you have 3 approved appeals, you can no longer appeal.)
 Students who are not progressing due to not completing their degree in the maximum time-frame may only appeal once.

 Appeal Form: The SAP Appeal form is available online.

 - A detailed explanation of the extenuating circumstances that occurred during the specific semester in which the student failed to meet the SAP standards.